Once most of the decisions were made it came down to the actual work of putting the book together. Creating a print-ready PDF.

 I must say, my cover was inspired by Jake Parker’s ‘Drawings’ books.
 I wanted black bands going around front and back with a drawing in the middle.
 The design was pretty simple, and it worked for the book.
 There were some tricky parts though.

 The printer said the cover needed a 1/8 inch bleed around all the edges.
 This meant that I needed to make my cover oversized slightly and put in guides so that I took the cropping into account when I placed my text and image.
 That way things wouldn’t look too close to the edge when it was cropped.

 One neat note, the tail on the cover gryphon was cut off in the original drawing, I ran off the edge of the paper.
 For the cover, I wanted it to be perfect, so I added a tip to the tail.
 I think I actually re-scanned that drawing at a higher resolution for the cover too.

 There were some issues with exporting the cover text.
 This was probably a buggy Gimp problem, but ended up being very tricky to solve.
 The text color was set to white, on a black background.
 However, when it was exported to PDF with the ‘convert to vectors’ box checked, the text disappeared!
-It was the same color as the background.
+It became the same color as the background.
 This was only a problem for the white text on black background, but proved to be quite the challenge to solve.
 I’m not even quite sure how I did it in the end, but I think it involved using Preview to add the text after exporting from Gimp.
 Or maybe I used a different version of Gimp…

 The spine was a point of concern as well.
 I wanted the spine text centered, but didn’t know how thick my book was going to be.
 However, the printer said they would take care of it.
 Since my cover design was quite simple, it was easy for them to add, or subtract a bit of the image to make it fit properly.